kubernetes-sigs/gateway-api/site-src/api-types/backendlbpolicy.md

 !!! info "Restrictions"

-    - Cross-namespace for `BackendLBPolicy` are not allowed.
+    - Cross-namespace target references for `BackendLBPolicy` are not allowed.

 ### Session Persistence